Galder Gaztelu-Urrutia

 Galder Gaztelu-Urrutia ([ɡalder ɣas̻telu urutia]; born 17 February 1974) is a Spanish film and advertising director and producer.
-He made his feature-film debut with, The Platform (2019), a dystopian science fiction-horror film.
+He made his feature-film debut with The Platform (2019), a dystopian science fiction-horror film.

 Early life and education

 Gaztelu-Urrutia was born on 17 February 1974 in Bilbao.
-He completed a B.A. in business management with a specialization in international trade.
+He completed his B.A. in business management with a specialization in international trade.

 Career

-He made a short film, 913 in 2003.
-He has directed commercials.
-In 2011, he made The House on the Lake.
-His feature film debut was in 2019 with the dystopian science fiction-horror film The Platform (its Spanish title is El hoyo, transl.
-The Hole).
-About the film, he said the point is "it isn’t about a war between those above and those below — we all have someone above us and someone below us".
+In addition to directing the short films 913 (2004) and The House on the Lake (2011), he directed commercials.
+He made his feature film debut in 2019 with the dystopian science fiction–horror film The Platform.
+He noted that the point of the film is that "it isn't about a war between those above and those below — we all have someone above us and someone below us".

-In February 2023, Deadline announced his next film will be a thriller entitled "Rich Flu", starring Mary Elizabeth Winstead and Jonah Hauer-King.
+In February 2023, Deadline announced that his next film will be a thriller titled Rich Flu, starring Mary Elizabeth Winstead and Jonah Hauer-King.

+His third original film will be Banquet, which began production in November 2025.
+It stars Meghann Fahy, Alfie Williams, Corey Mylchreest, and Finbar Lynch, and will be produced by David Yates.